Printer-friendly version

 On October 1, 2017, the County of Marin and local service providers launched a national best practice for solving homelessness called Coordinated Entry.
 Coordinated Entry is all about collaboration.
 Today, local service providers gather information through a standardized assessment and data sharing process that helps to ensure efficient care coordination.
 This is particularly important for identifying effective housing interventions.

 Permanent Supportive Housing is a national best practice for people experiencing long-term, chronic homelessness (i.e. homelessness lasting more than a year that is accompanied by a disabling condition such as a behavioral health diagnosis, a chronic health condition, and/or a traumatic brain injury).
-This chart shows the number of people housed in Permanent Supportive Housing by month.

 Equity in Housing